Staying Safe in the Bush

 Just some of the processes we have in place in conjunction with our lead partner (Africa Wild Trails) to ensure your safety and well-being are:

-- Expert and qualified guides for all activites in the bush or on the river (as applicable)
+Expert and qualified guides for all activities in the bush or on the river (as applicable)

 Our lead partner for the indabas, Africa Wild Trails, in conjunction with ourselves maintains a fully up-to-date risk register for all that we do in South Africa and has the highest level of clearance and accreditation with the UK's National Cadet Force for overseas expeditions.

 Anyone acting in a way that puts others or themselves at risk (that we are unable to resolve immediately) is taken to the nearest airport and removed from our programmes.
 This is not optional, regardless of seniority.